Rak'a: Procedure

-After washing for prayer by performing the ritual ablution, a believer must renew their innermost intention, thus purifying their prayer for the sake of Allah.
-An intention for the salah (Niyyah) is not to be pronounced verbally but rather it is made in the heart; but can also be said verbally alongside the intention in the heart.
-Example: you intended in your heart to pray four units (raka'at before you start your prayer.
+After performing the ritual ablution for prayer, a believer must renew their innermost niyyah (intention), to ensure that their prayer is offered solely for the sake of God.
+The niyyah for the salah is not announced, as it is private.
+For example, before beginning the prayer, one may intend in their heart to pray a specific number of units, such as four, as part of their prayer (raka'at before you start your prayer.

-The raka'ah begins when the worshipper initiates the salah with the words "Allah is Greater" (Allah-Hu-Akbar), this is known in Arabic as the Takbir (lit. 'the Glorification of God').
+The raka'ah begins when the worshipper initiates the salah with the words "God is Greater", the takbir (lit. 'the Glorification of God').
 Takbir must be said at the start of the Salah or the prayer is invalidated.
 The individual will observe the standing position while reciting the "Dua al istiftah" followed by the opening chapter of the Qur'an (Al-Fatiha) (Note: reciting the Al-Fatiha is a pillar of prayer.
 If one forgets to say the Al-Fatiha or makes a major mistake in its Tajweed, then they must redo the prayer from the start) followed by a personal selection of chosen verses or chapters which the worshippers are free to choose to recite for themselves.

-The second part of the raka'ah involves the worshipper making another Takbir then bowing to a 90-degree angle, placing their hands on their knees with their feet kept shoulder-width apart, eyes are meant to be focused in between your feet or around the area and bowing in humble submission as if awaiting God's command.
-During this position the words, "Glory be to Allah the most Magnificent" are uttered silently as a form of ritual praise.
+The second part of the raka'ah involves the worshipper making another Takbir then ruku, bowing at a 90-degree angle, placing their hands on their knees with their feet kept shoulder-width apart, eyes are meant to be focused in between your feet or around the area and bowing in humble submission as if awaiting God's command.
+In this position, the words "Glory be to God the most Magnificent" are uttered silently as a form of ritual praise.

-The third movement of the raka'ah is to return from bowing to the standing position before, with the praise of Allah on your tongue, descending into full prostration on the ground.
+The third movement of the raka'ah is to return from bowing to the standing position before, with the praise of God on your tongue, descending into full sujud (prostration on the ground).

-In prostration, the worshipper's forehead and nose is flatly placed on the floor with the palm of their hands placed shoulder-width apart to the right and left of their ears.
+In prostration, the worshipper's forehead and nose is flatly placed on the floor with the palms of their hands placed shoulder-width apart to the right and left of their ears.

-During this position the words, "Glory be to Allah the Almighty" are repeated with contemplation as a form of ritual praise.
+In this position, the words "Glory be to God the Almighty" are repeated contemplatively as a form of ritual praise.
 The Islamic prophet Muhammad taught his disciples that "the closest a subject gets to God is when in prostration".

-The fourth movement is for the worshipper to return from prostration into a sitting position with their legs folded flatly under their body.
+The fourth movement is for the worshipper to return from prostration to a sitting position, with their legs folded flat beneath their body.

-This concludes one unit of prayer known in Arabic as a raka'ah and would be followed by either standing up for a second raka'ah if the prayer requires it or by proceeding to end the salah with taslim.
+This concludes one unit of prayer, known in Arabic as a raka'ah, and is followed by either standing for a second raka'ah if the prayer requires it or by ending the salah with taslim.

 Although not part of a single raka'ah, the conclusion of the salah takes place in the sitting position.